 MIL-C-5541 all Types & Classes and AMS 2473

-Chemical Film or Chromate Conversion Coating on Aluminum is a surface treatment which enhances the corrosion resistance of aluminum.
+Chemical film or Chromate Conversion Coating on aluminum is a surface treatment which enhances the corrosion resistance of aluminum.
 Although it appears to be one of the simpler processes, it seems to have the most names and specifications.
-In addition to maximize the corrosion resistance of chemical film, certain pretreatment and post treatment steps are of the utmost importance.
+In addition to maximizing the corrosion resistance of chemical film, certain pretreatment and post treatment steps are of the utmost importance.
 Chemical films are used for corrosion resistance and a paint base.
 When electrical conductivity and corrosion resistance are both required, chemical film is a good choice.